gaogaostegosaurus/ChiBot/README.md

 Install git and node.js.

-`git clone && cd ChiBot && npm install && node .`
+`git clone https://github.com/gaogaostegosaurus/ChiBot.git && cd ChiBot && bash start.sh`

 The clone command creates a ChiBot folder inside the folder you run the command from.